kaushal-gajjar/kaushal-gajjar/README.md

 - 👋 Hi, I’m @kaushal-gajjar
-- 👀 I’m interested in Azure
+- 👀 I’m interested in all things cloud.
-- 🌱 I’m currently learning AZ-204
+- 🌱 I’m currently hold AZ-204 & AZ-900 certifications.

 <!---
 kaushal-gajjar/kaushal-gajjar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.